Spreading of information on a network: a quantum view: Introduction

 \section{Introduction}

-The rapid development of social media and collaborative web platforms has drastically altered how information is disseminated, making users both creators and transmitters of news.
-Despite this global evolution accelerated the spread of information, it introduced significant challenges in determining the information reliability.
+The rapid development of social media and collaborative web platforms had drastically altered how information is disseminated, making users both creators and transmitters of news.
+Although this global evolution had accelerated the spread of information, it had introduced significant challenges in determining the information's reliability.
 In fact, information can be readily manipulated, skewed, or partially omitted, resulting in widespread misinformation, baseless rumours, or outright falsehoods.
-Consequently, it is not surprising that there has been an overall rising in the development of mathematical models designed to capture these phenomena.
-Many models are based in the framework usually adopted in epidemiological models and graph analyses \cite{N1, N2, N3, N4}, but also operatorial methods \cite{fff1} have been used.
+Consequently, it is not surprising that there has been an overall rise in the development of mathematical models designed to capture these phenomena.
+Many models are based on the framework usually adopted in epidemiological models and graph analyses \cite{N1, N2, N3, N4}, but also operatorial methods \cite{fff1} have been used.